 The La Spezia Bay is known as the Gulf of Poets, because many poets have praised its beauty throughout time.

-Since Ancient Roman times, when La Spezia didn’t exist as a city and the Emperor would give his most valuable and noble friends pieces of land to relax in a at the time pristine land, the Poet Persio would live here, possibly in one of the many Roman Villas that still can be seen in the area.
+Since Ancient Roman times, when La Spezia didn’t exist as a city and the Emperor would give his most valuable and noble friends pieces of land to relax in a at the time pristine land.
+The Poet Persio lived here, possibly in one of the many Roman Villas that still can be seen in the area.

 But the naturally evocative power of the steep reef, the quiet asperity of people and land, the restlessness of the sea have been inspiring especially for romantic poets, who wanted to feel the power of nature above men : George Sand so described the sea she viewed from her window:

-A new vibrant, city, with interesting art and techinical museums, good restaurants and bars and a relaxed atmospere, La Spezia is at the center of the Gulf of the Poets
+A new vibrant, city, with interesting art and technical museums, good restaurants and bars and a relaxed atmosphere, La Spezia is at the center of the Gulf of the Poets.

-La Spezia beaches are not in town, bu the Gulf of the Poets are partly easily reached from the town, while others need a few instructions.
+La Spezia beaches are not in town, but the Gulf of the Poets beaches are easily reached from the town, while others require a few instructions.

 Why this evocative name?
-What did the poets say about this Gulf, where did they go?
+What did the poets say about the Gulf, where did they go?
 A journey through the Poets’ places.

 The ferry crosses the Gulf of the Poets.

-All villages of the Gulf of the Gulf of the Poets are wortha visit: we recommend to invest one or two days crossing the bay by ferry, enjoying the many percpectives on the Gulf offered by each place.
+All villages of the Gulf of the Gulf of the Poets are worth a visit: we recommend investing one or two days crossing the bay by ferry, enjoying the many perspectives on the Gulf offered by each place.

-At the moment, the Gulf of the Poets are less crowded with tourists than the more popular Cinque Terre in the high season.
+At the moment, the Gulf of the Poets is less crowded with tourists than the more popular Cinque Terre in the high season.

 On this website we use first or third-party tools that store small files (cookie) on your device.
 Cookies are normally used to allow the site to run properly (technical cookies), to generate navigation usage reports (statistics cookies) and to suitable advertise our services/products (profiling cookies).